Fabxx/LCL/README.md

 # NOTES

 - These cores do not integrate retroarch menu when running the emulators, you will have to use the integrated emulator menus if the devs have provided them.
   Most of the menus already have controller support.
-Besides you must configure the emulator as usual (provde BIOS files, HDD image and such)
+Besides you must configure the standalone emulators as usual (provide BIOS files and such.)

 - RPCS3 Launcher is currently unusable because when creating a playlist you can't filter by `EBOOT.BIN` which is what the emulator currently requires.
 Until it supports iso/chd or any usable format to filter the extension search, it is not possible to create a playlist.
+You can filter by `.bin` but that would find thousands of files, since RPCS3 requires you to decrypt and unpack the game files at the current state.

-- Some emulators might have multiple exes with the same name, rename/move/delete the executable that you don't need.
+- Some emulators might have multiple exes with the same name (example: PPSSPPWindows.exe and PPSSPPWindows64.exe), rename/move/delete the executable that you don't need.